Editor’s Note: This story is reprinted from

 Adobe Systems Wednesday unveiled a new version of its Flex SDK development tool set, code-named Moxie,

-to provide its code to the open-source community.
+along with plans to provide its code to the open-source community.

 The next version of the standards-based language and programming model, slated to ship by the end of the year, will be available under the Mozilla Public License (MPL) now used by the Mozilla Foundation and by Sun Microsystems for its Open Solaris operating system, Adobe said.
 Flex is supported on multiple operating systems including Mac OS X.